 Serp Robot is a Google Rank Checker free which tracks the position of your blog posts for the keywords you entered.

-Its strong point is rankings accuracy – hilarious considering that's the only job a rank tracker does… but not nearly as hilarious if you've ever tried using a blog rank tracking tool.
+Its strong point is the accuracy of the rankings - hilarious if you consider that's the only job of a ranking tracker... but not so hilarious if you've ever tried using a ranking tracking blog tool.

 Most rank trackers miss the mark, by and large.
 Accurate tracking is key to understanding the health of your blog (in terms of your ability to drive organic search traffic), as a big drop could be a sign of a downturn. possible manual penalty of Google.